 Green Planet Dubai

-Accessed via the Dubai Mall and a 20-minute walk along the air conditioned Metro Bridge, the region’s first biodome was opened in August 2016.
+Green Planet Dubai is accessed via the Dubai Mall and a 20-minute walk along the air-conditioned Metro Bridge.

-One of only a few biodomes in the world, it is an amazing vertical tropical rainforest in Dubai.
+Dubai’s Green Planet is aptly named and an amazing vertical tropical rainforest in Dubai.

 This fully glass-enclosed ecosystem is built around a central structure, one of the world’s largest man-made tree.

 It supports over 3000 exotic plants and animals creating four levels of the rainforest and is a truly impressive sight.

-The canopy is at 30-45m, followed by a mid-storey, forest floor and finally a flooded rainforest.
+The canopy is at 30 to 45m, followed by a mid-storey, forest floor and finally a flooded rainforest.

 From learning how to handle a snake, to feeding a stunningly beautiful toucan flying freely around the canopy, to being mesmerised by a totally not shy and well-camouflaged chameleon.